louis-prudhomme/haurakleu-project/report/report.md

 The function `FUN_MOST_WANTED_REPORTS` returns a cursor pointing on the first *n* most wanted reports, *n* being the parameter given to the function.

-### Number of consultation / copy / printing / downloading for each report
+### Number of consults, copies, prints, downloads for each report

 The table `ADT_REPORT`, thanks to simple `SELECT` queries, allows to get the number of consultation, copies, prints and download for each report.